 Unlike qualified plans, nonqualified plans do not meet the qualification requirements for tax-favored status.
-Nonqualified plans include those arrangements traditionally viewed as deferring the receipt of current compensation, such as a rabbi trust.
+Nonqualified plans include those arrangements traditionally viewed as deferring the receipt of current compensation.
 Welfare benefit plans and plans providing termination pay, or early retirement pay, are not generally nonqualified plans.

 KEY POINT.
 Nonqualified retirement plans are subject to many difficult technical rules and substantial penalties for compliance failures.
 Additional information is available in IRS Publications 15 and 957, but qualified professional guidance is also recommended.